nestharus/mcp-to-skills/docs/to_integrate/STYLE_7.md

 ### Handle Errors Appropriately

-Python's `try...except` block is designed to catch specific exceptions, which is cleaner than using `if/else` checks inside a generic `catch` block.
+Python's `try[ELIDED]except` block is designed to catch specific exceptions, which is cleaner than using `if/else` checks inside a generic `catch` block.

 ```python
 # ✅ Good